budelphine/_shell/README.md

 # _shell
-*My own little shell like bash or zsh*
+*Group project.
+Little shell like bash or zsh*

 **Task**
 *This is a group project where I developed a parser and implemented the story of the commands.*